h-a-graham/EAlidaR/README.md

 ### Examples:

 Here is a simple use case where we download the available 2m DTM data for one of the example regions provided with the package `Ashop_sf`. using the `get_area` function we retrieve a single raster as 'merge_tiles' is TRUE.
 We can save this data in a desired location with 'dest_folder', 'out_name' and 'ras_format' arguments but, in this case, rasters are stored in the `tempfile()` location and will be available only during the active R session (unless subsequently saved with `raster::writeRaster`).
-We then plot the data using the excellent ggplot and ggspatial packages see here for more cool ideas for plotting spatial data in R here: https://github.com/paleolimbot/ggspatial
+We then plot the data using the excellent ggspatial package (https://github.com/paleolimbot/ggspatial)

 ```
 library(EAlidaR)